MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 Advanced parameters let you change:

 -  The delay after the action is performed.
 For example, you can add a one second delay by changing PT0S to PT1S.
 This can be useful when the target application has a slow response time that doesn’t complete before the next step of your UI flow.
+You can also [add delay actions](edit-desktop.md#add-a-delay) explicitly so that they can be used in loops, for example.
 -   The [selector](edit-desktop.md#set-the-selector) for the target user interface element.